 Despite the financial slowdown caused by the COVID-19 pandemic, the UK’s apparel market didn’t see a significant change in 2020.
-Its revenue was £60.3 billion, slightly up from £60.2 billion in 2019.
+Fast fashion statistics for the UK put the 2020 fashion revenue at £60.3 billion, slightly up from £60.2 billion in 2019.
 Experts predict the market will continue to grow at a considerably higher rate, eventually reaching £66.8 billion by 2025.

 While this is undeniably good for the country’s economy, it’s somewhat problematic that completely sustainable fashion brands account for just a tiny fraction of the total revenue.

 17. The UK’s plus-size apparel market will reach £9.03 billion in annual revenue by 2022.